 The treatment involves your dentist improving the appearance of your teeth and Teeth Whitening.
 However, your chewing and speech functions will also improve.

-There different types of orthodontics treatment to choose from.
+There are different types of orthodontics treatment to choose from.
 Your choice depends on which treatment plan is best for your needs and each treatment has its own set of benefits.

 These treatments are discussed below in detail.